 |Zhang, Anming||transport economics and policy; air cargo logistics, Transport economics and policy, air cargo logistics, industrial organization|

 |Zhang, Jenny Li||Finance and Accounting, Financial reporting, corporate disclosure, restatements, pension|

 |Zhang, Hao||Stochastic games, dynamic principal-agent problems; Information asymmetry and incentive problems in operations management; Supply-chain management, revenue management; Partially observable Markov decision processes, machine learning, reinforcement learning|

 |Zheng, Xin||SEC Enforcement, Securities Litigation, Auditing, Fraud, Regulation, Financial Reporting|

 This is an incomplete sample of recent publications by UBC faculty members with a primary appointment in the Faculty of Commerce and Business Administration.

 Recent Thesis Submissions

-Essays on politically connected firms (Accounting - PHD)
+Essays on disclosure (Accounting - PHD)

-Essays in information economics (Finance - PHD)
+Essays on labor and technology in asset pricing (Finance - PHD)